milwd/GoDM/README.md

 # GoDM
-### Download manager with parallel downloads, implemented in GOlang
+### basic Download manager with parallel downloads, implemented in GOlang

 a simple download manager, written in GO parallel downloads with the help of concurrency